 Hamilton’s 2024 Environmentalist of the Year

-Our committee is pleased to announce that the 2024 Environmentalists of the Year Awards ceremony will be held on April 4th, 2025, at the LR Wilson Hall on the McMaster University campus.
+Our committee is pleased to announce that the 2024 Environmentalists of the Year Awards ceremony was held on April 4th, 2025, 6-9 PM at the LR Wilson Hall on the McMaster University campus.

 This year, we are awarding our legacy awards, and introducing three new youth awards!